-For those who furiously Google the products on the pages of Frankie Magazine, Peppermint Magazine, and Hello Lunch Lady then mark 15-17 October in your calendar for the spring/summer The Finders Keepers markets.
+For those who furiously Google the products on the pages of Frankie Magazine, Peppermint Magazine, and Hello Lunch Lady then mark 4 December in your calendar for the new Summer Series Finders Keepers markets.
+The festival-style markets will be condensed into free one-day events, giving locals the chance to shop from Queensland makers.
 Shopping small and local has never looked so chic and conscientious.

 Embrace the whimsy of the weekend ahead and wander through the BrisStyle Twilight Markets that turn King George Square into a sustainable shopping boutique.
 From 4-9pm on the above Fridays, this market sells 100% locally handmade items.
 Lend a hand to our local creatives and swing by for that last-minute birthday card, houseplant, or 'just-because-I-just-got-paid' thing.

 The Collective Markets are as iconic to South Bank as the Wheel of Brisbane.
 Held every Friday, Saturday, and Sunday in Stanley Plaza, they’re the perfect spot to discover original art, one-of-a-kind gifts, vintage clothing, and up-and-coming fashion designers.
 Make a Sunday session of your trip and stop by River Quay after your market walk for live music and picnic eats.

 If you haven’t checked out the Valley’s laneways (Bakery, California, Winn, and the Valley Mall), you’re missing out.
 Loved by locals year-round, they really come alive on the first and third Saturday of every month (February to November) for the Valley Laneway Markets.
 From plants, providore, and pantry items and pre-loved clothing, you’ll leave with instantly higher street cred.